paulobtn/cli-bookmarker/README.md

 ## TODO

 * Import favorites from browser
-* Make it POSIX compliant
-* Still needs some clean up and optimizations
-* Add more customization in the config file
+* Add more customizations in the config file

 ## License